shareed/E-Commerce/herbal-nutrients-backend/INSTRUCTIONS/ENCRYPTPASSWORD.md

     ```

 2. **Compare encrypted password and the password used to login:** When the user logs in you have to be able to compare the saved hashed password with the entered password
-- In the `userModel.js` create a function to compare the hashed password with the entered password
+- In the `userModel.js` create a method to compare the hashed password with the entered password
     - add below the hash function
     ```
         //to check and see if passwords match when a user login